 Extracting the message and code in a gRPC client is also done through the

-package, with the Status.FromError
+status package, with the Status.FromError.

 st, ok := status.FromError(err)